gravitational/quickstart/opscenter/README.md

         email: "admin@yourdomain.com"
 ```

 You'll need to create your own version of this file, with your own settings.
-Specifically, you'll need to provide the DNS names for `advertise_addr` and `ssh_advertise_addr` that you plan to use.
+Specifically, you'll need to provide the DNS names for `web_advertise_addr` and `ssh_advertise_addr` that you plan to use.
 You can leave the `tls` settings alone as we will use those paths on the server we provision.

 To create a Google `oidc_connector` you'll need to [create the appropriate application credentials in Google's settings](https://developers.google.com/identity/protocols/OpenIDConnect).
 Be sure to specify the allowed callback URL in Google's settings as `https://<your chosen domain>/portalapi/v1/oidc/callback`.